xqyet/Invoice-Parser-Framework/README.md

 ## License

-this project is open-source of course so fork it and do whatever you want with it. reinventing the wheel or whatever.
+this framework is open-source of course so fork it and do whatever you want with it.
+WIP.